Petrifilm™ Plate Manager

 Observations

-- Users need a more explicit first action or system prompt—unclear starting cues increase cognitive load at entry.
+- Users need a more explicit first action or system prompt—unclear starting cues increase cognitive load on entry.

 50% of users needed help to get started despite the system being ready.